laszlocph/gimlet-documentation/src/pages/docs/kubernetes-resources/troubleshooting.md

+---
+title: 'Troubleshooting'
+description: |
+  Kubernetes troubleshooting guide describing the most common error messages and the solutions for them.
+---

 # Troubleshooting

 Even though we're doing our best so you never have to interact with Kubernetes when you use Gimlet, it's inevitable that things go wrong sometimes.
 This troubleshooting guide is supposed to help with the most common failures you can expect.

 ## Understanding Your Environment

 First you'll have to get better understanding of what caused the problem.
 The commands below will help you do so.